-The implications of this grid are important in making your decisions.
-It will be the basis of the discussions regarding the role of surgery in your care.
-I am a busy surgeon and I have found out that if a patient is not under a lot of stress (Type A) then outcomes are consistently positive if a structural problem (Type I) is addressed and solved.
-However, if that same person is in the middle of a major personal or professional crisis, then the results are less predictable.
-Surgery may still be helpful but the other factors need to be addressed.
+The implications of this grid are important in making your decisions, and can be the basis of discussions regarding the role of surgery in your care.
+I quickly observed early in my practice that if a patient was not under a lot of stress (Type A) then outcomes were consistently positive if a structural problem (Type I) was solved.
+However, if that same person was in the midst of a major personal or professional crisis, then the results were less predictable.
+Surgery might have still been helpful but the other factors needed to be addressed.

-Patients who do not have a lot of extra stress and are experiencing pain without a positive imaging study (Type IIA) simply do not want or request surgery.
+Patients who don’t have a lot of extra stress and are experiencing pain without a positive imaging study (Type IIA) simply do not want or request surgery.
 Why?
 It is just pain that will resolve and it usually does.

 The biggest problem we have in spine surgery is performing surgery on people who are stressed and the source of pain can’t be identified.
 Since mental and physical pain are processed in a similar area of the brain with the same chemical response of inflammation, adrenaline, histamines, and cortisol, the pain is often intense and people become desperate.
 First of all, surgery is never indicated without identifying the cause (Type II – non-structural).
 So the chances of success are already low, and then you add in the other factors that have been shown to adversely affect surgical outcomes (poor sleep, anxiety, depression, fear avoidance, poor physical conditioning, smoking, duration of pain, younger age).
 It is well-documented that there is a significant chance of patients getting worse.(2) It is surgery being aggressively performed in this group that is creating a lot of ongoing pain, suffering, and disability.
 Do not allow this to happen to you.